kevinvanderlugt/kevinvanderlugt.github.io/_posts/2015-04-14-generating-a-random-letter-string-in-swift.md

 ---
 layout: post
 title: "Generating a random letter string in Swift"
 description: "Learn how to generate a random character between A and Z in Swift.
-As a quick aside I thought it would be fun to compare to Ruby. "
+As a quick aside I thought it would be fun to compare to Ruby."
 category: blog
 tags: [swift]
 ---